 What happens afterwards?

 Your baby will go to the intensive care unit to recover.
 You will be able to visit as soon as he or she is settled back in the incubator.
 For a while after the operation, your baby will need help with breathing so will be connected to a ventilator.
+Some babies may be kept still with a muscle relaxant for several days in intensive care, particularly if the joins are tight.
+Reducing their movement allows the joins to heal well.
 All babies are closely monitored after the operation.
 Your baby will be connected to monitors to check his or her breathing, heart rate and oxygen levels.
 He or she will also be given pain relief through the ‘drip’.

 You should seek urgent medical help from your family doctor (GP), local hospital or team at GOSH, if your baby: